julienvincent/hunk.nvim/README.md

 <div align="center">
   <p>
-    A tool for editing diffs in Neovim
+    A tool for splitting diffs in Neovim
   </p>
 </div>